itssmutnuri/itssmutnuri.github.io/_talks/augpy.md

 ---
+layout: page
-title: "Augmented Reality using Python"
+title: Augmented Reality using Python
-collection: talks
-type: "Talk"
-permalink: /talks/pycon-2019-augpy
-venue: "PyCon India 2019, Chennai, India"
+excerpt: 'PyCon India 2019, Chennai, India'
 date: 2019-10-12
-location: "Chennai, India"
+importance: 1
+img: /assets/img/talks/pyconindia.jpeg
+category: conference
 ---

 This talk was intended to be an introduction to Augmented Reality, focusing on its basic priciples, and how we can draw insights from the well established field of computer vision.
 I also showcased a python-based library, [AugPy](https://github.com/itssmutnuri/AugPy) with a simple goal of showing a (badly rendered) 3D model on top of a book (for the interested its Carl Sagan's Contact).
 The repo now lies unmaintained.